 Copyright in a thesis

-In most cases students retain copyright in their research and thesis, unless it is an externally sponsored work or there is some other agreement.
+In most cases, students retain copyright in their research and thesis, unless it's an externally sponsored work or there is some other agreement.
 A thesis which is made available online through the La Trobe University Research Repository (LTURR) will be available to the public, including the world-wide research and scholarly community.

 La Trobe University will be granted a non-exclusive license to publish a thesis online in the repository by the student.
 The license granted to La Trobe University is not an assignment of copyright.
 It is permission granted by the student, the copyright owner of the thesis, to the University to copy the student's thesis and make it available online.